bagisto/bagisto-docs/api_customer.md

 # How To Create Requests For Customers <span class="edit-github"><img src="/docs/assets/images/Icon-Pencil-Large.svg" width="19px" height="13px"/> <a href="https://github.com/bagisto/bagisto-docs/blob/master/create_module.md">Edit On github</a></span>

 In the customer's APIs: Firstly, we will look for the customer's authentication with the help of login credentials.
 Because customer can't access/add/modify their addresses, orders, reviews and wishlists without logged into the front store.
-To logined in at the Bagisto front store, customer need a valid email address and password.
+To login into the Bagisto front store, the customer needs a valid email address and password.

 ## 1. Customer's Login Authentication: